 To empirically explore the selection of r for Gnutella, we conducted many sets of sampling experiments using different values of r, with full crawls interspersed between the sampling experiments.
 For each sampling experiment, we compute the KS statistic, D, between the sampled degree distribution and that captured by the most recent crawl.
 Figure 9 presents the mean and standard deviation of D as a function of r across different experiments.
-The figure shows that low values of $r (\leq 10)$ can lead to enormous bias $(D \geq 40)$.
+The figure shows that low values of $r \leq 10$ can lead to enormous bias $D \leq 10$.
 The amount of bias decreases rapidly with r, and low bias is observed for $r \geq 25$ hops.
-However, in a single experiment with r = 30 hops, we observed D > 30, while all other experiments at that length showed D < 9.
+However, in a single experiment with r = 30 hops, we observed D > 0.3, while all other experiments at that length showed D < 0.09.
 Investigating the anomalous dataset, we found that a single peer had been selected 309 out of 999 times.